sieren/blidino/README.md

 =======

 Arduino USB-MIDI to MIDI over Bluetooth Project.
-This repo will hosts sketches and instructions to wirelessly connect USB Class compliant MIDI Devices to iOS / OSX Devices based on the recently released MIDI over Bluetooth protocol by Apple.
+This repo hosts sketches and instructions to wirelessly connect USB Class compliant MIDI Devices to iOS / OSX Devices based on the recently released MIDI over Bluetooth protocol by Apple.

 Projects
 ========